jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Fedora Project*](images/Chapter-02/Linux-logos/Fedora/768px-Logo_Fedora_full.svg-96dpi.png "Fedora Project")

 The [Fedora Project](https://en.wikipedia.org/wiki/Fedora_Project "Fedora Project") was started in 2003 when the Red Hat Desktop Linux product was merged with the company/community based spin off Fedora Core Linux [^13].
 The [Fedora Project's](https://getfedora.org/ "Get Fedora") focus was rapid development and rapid release.
 They would release two distributions almost yearly, with package and update support only extending back to the previous version cutting off support to viable, but from Red Hat's point of view, outdated software.
 Remember their focus was rapid iteration of the project to quickly test new technologies.
+There is a workstation edition, a server edition, as well as an [Atomic Edition](https://getfedora.org/en/atomic/ "RedHat Atomic").
+Atomic is for use in OS containers on Kubernetes.
+Recently RedHat purchased CoreOS and will be merging their Atomic project with CoreOS ContainerLinux.

 * Fedora 29 was released on 10/30/18
 * Fedora 28 was released on 05/01/18